An Optimal Transport Formulation of Bayes' Law for Nonlinear Filtering Algorithms: Computational algorithms

-The second class of functions discussed here is input convex neural networks (ICNN)~\cite{AmoXuKol17}.
+The second class of functions discussed here are ICNNs~\cite{AmoXuKol17}.
 This class of neural networks can be used to represent functions $f(x,y)$ that are convex in $x$.
-The output of the neural network $z_L=f(x,y)$ is defined by the recursion
+Universal approximation results have been established for ICNNs stating that they can approximate any convex function over a compact domain with a desired accuracy~\cite{CheShiZha18}.